Armed and Hammered: History

 Originally formed by singer Mopa Dean, the bassist for Masochistic Religion, and drummer Kyle Peek, the earliest lineup also included Lamo, Philphee Saunders and Bunchofuckingoofs Thor Hammersen.

 They played their first show June 7, 1989.
 By the end of 1990, they had recorded enough live performances that they were able to independently release a 17-track collection called Promoting Peace To Violence 89-90.
 Eight of those songs appeared on their 1991 12-track demo tape, Fully Loaded.
 By this time, Lamo, Saunders and Hammersen had been replaced by guitarist Hardcore Dave and bassist Kieran Plunkett.

 In 1992, guitarists Big John and Dorian Wilde replaced Hardcore Dave.
 This line-up was featured on the next several releases: split EPs with Suckerpunch and Oppressed Logic, the song "Rat Poison" which was included in the Raw Energy Records punk compilation Dead on the Road - Songs Without Keyboards, and the song "Beans and Toast" which was included in the 1996 Ransom Note Recordings Compilation Living in Fear.

 In 1995, Armed and Hammered claimed that they were banned from a repeat performance on Much Music.
 The band had played the Kumbaya Festival, which was held at the Molson Amphitheatre (now The Budweiser Stage) to benefit people living with AIDS.
-It was broadcast live across Canada and rebroadcast the following day; Much Music removed the band's performance from the rebroadcast and replaced it with an REM video.
+It was broadcast live across Canada and rebroadcast the following day; Much Music removed the band's performance from the rebroadcast and replaced it with an R.E.M. video.